elektroThing/FLORA/README.md

 Building on my [Plant-Bot](https://github.com/elektroThing/Plant-Bot) project, I was inspired to make a version that is a little more suited for the outdoors and looking after multiple plants.

 Key Features;
-* Compatible with two energy efficient long range protocols - LoRa and ESP-NOW
+* Compatible with two energy long-range protocols - LoRa and ESP-NOW
 * Can we powered solely with a single solar panel
 * Soil Moisture  sensing
 * Temperature and Humidity sensing